 The basic recipe we use in from my Baba’s old Ukrainian Catholic Women’s League cookbook.
 My mom, and now I, know exactly which page number to go to: 91.

 I was pretty surprised when I found out that the recipe only has 6 ingredients (not including the pastry).
 You don’t pre-cook the filling or anything either.
 So simple.
-You just mix together an egg, brown sugar, cream or milk, vanilla, melted butter, a pinch of salt and raisins.
+You just mix together an egg, brown sugar, cream or milk, vanilla, melted butter, a pinch of salt, and raisins.
 Then you spoon that into your tart shells and bake it for 25 minutes.
 So easy.
+Note that the full recipe that I’ve tested is below, and there are some substitutions given below as well.

 What Kind Of Pastry Should I Use?